astronomer/docs/software/role-permission-reference.md

 ## Default role permissions lists

-The following topics list the permission values that each role has by default as defined in the Astronomer Helm chart.
+The following sections list the permission values that each role has by default as defined in the Astronomer Helm chart.
 You can update these permissions in your `config.yaml` file if you want to change the permissions that each role has.
 See [Customize role permissions](manage-platform-users.md#customize-role-permissions).

-Note that these lists are also published in YAML form on the [Astronomer documentation repository](https://github.com/astronomer/docs/blob/main/software_configs/0.33/default.yaml).
+These lists are also published in YAML form in the [Astronomer documentation repository](https://github.com/astronomer/docs/blob/main/software_configs/0.33/default.yaml).

 ### System Viewer